ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 - Arithmetic expressions include expressions of type int and double.

-- The arithmetic operators consist of +, -, \* , /, and % (modulus for the remainder in division).
+- The arithmetic operators consist of +, -, \* , /, and % (modulo for the remainder in division).

 - An arithmetic operation that uses two int values will evaluate to an int value.
 With integer division, any decimal part in the result will be thrown away, essentially rounding down the answer to a whole number.